aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 If you look closely to the server function, you see that there is some code repetition.
 In particular, the filtering and selection of the dataset to use for the table and plots is reapeated in each of them.
 To avoid this, improve readability and avoid any issues, we'll use a reactive element to store this selection.

-Reactive elements are basically variables that will be updated whenever one of more input they use is changed.
+A reactive expression uses a widget input and returns a value.
+Reactive elements will be updated whenever one of more input they use is changed.

 Here, let's define a reactive value called display_dataset that store the subset of data that we use for our plots and table.

 ```R